sendgrid/sendgrid-nodejs/packages/mail/USE_CASES.md

 ```

 <a name="gae"></a>
-## Deploy a simple app on Google App Engine with Node.js
+## Deploy a Simple App on Google App Engine with Node.js

 Before you begin, setup google app engine and install required packages by following [getting started](https://cloud.google.com/nodejs/getting-started/hello-world) guide.